Find Senior Living in Texas

 More people are moving into Texas each year because of its cheaper cost of living and low taxes.
 As far as homes go in this state, you can get a way bigger house for a more affordable price than say, California.
 The overall cost of living in The Lone Star State is nearly 10% less than other parts of the country!
+You can find affordable housing all across the state including Bexar, Harris, Tarrant and Travis counties.
 In addition to cheap housing, you will find that health care, groceries, and utilities are a lot more wallet-friendly as well.
 Retirees in Texas are able to enjoy a decently sized home during their golden years, while having some extra retirement funds for other things like travel and recreation!

 While we’re on the topic of recreation, there are also plenty of sights to see in Texas.
 Some include the Alamo Mission in San Antonio, the renowned Big Bend National Park, and the San Antonio Riverwalk, to name a few.
 If you have grandchildren visiting, they may enjoy Six Flags, SeaWorld San Antonio, and Dallas World Aquarium.

 For the most part, the climate in Texas is pretty moderate.
 The average temperature during the cooler months is 43.6 degrees Fahrenheit, while the average in hotter months is around 95 degrees Fahrenheit.
 Moderate weather allows for people to be outdoors more often and take part in a plethora of recreational activities.